JBrightmeyer/portfolio_capstone/README.md

 Database Schema can be found in the "database_schema" section of the root directory.

 Future Goals:
- - Update Entire Backend to rely on a RESTful API.
-Move all editing/adding capabilities to responsive javascript requests and bring app down to 6 different pages.
+ - Convert to RESTful API for the backend, update frontend to use React.js or another front end framework
  - Add Unit Tests so as to not just rely on Functional Testing